sciactive/nephele/packages/plugin-index/README.md

 ```

 The plugin, by default, will server the "index.html" or "index.htm" file (if it exists) when a request for the directory is made.
 If no such file exists, by default the plugin will serve a directory listing with an upload form.

+# Options / Defaults

+- `name` = `'Nephele Server'`: The name of the server reported on the directory listing pages.
+- `serveIndices` = `true`: Whether to serve "index.html" and "index.htm" files when a GET request for a directory is made.
+- `serveListings` = `true`: Whether to serve directory listings when a request to a directory is made.

+## serveListings

+If the user has access to create/modify/delete files in the directory, the listing page will include forms to do those tasks.

 # License